gchq/stroom-docs/content/en/docs/user-guide/pipelines/xslt/xslt-functions.md

 If the look up fails no result will be returned.

-The key is a bitmap expressed as either a decimal integer or a hexidecimal value, e.g. `14`/`0xE` is `1110` as a binary bitmap.
+The key is a bitmap expressed as either a decimal integer or a hexadecimal value, e.g. `14`/`0xE` is `1110` as a binary bitmap.
 For each bit position that is set, (i.e. has a binary value of `1`) a lookup will be performed using that bit position as the key.
 In this example, positions `1`, `2` & `3` are set so a lookup would be performed for these bit positions.
 The result of each lookup for the bitmap are concatenated together in bit position order, separated by a space.